OrganismalSystemsBiology/analytic_cosinor/README.md

 ![Sensitivity of the analytic cosinor method to oscillation periods.](p-values_by_period_and_phase_48h.png)

 **Figure**: The analytic cosinor method detects pure sinusoidal oscillations with periods ranging from 21 to 27 hours with high sensitivity (*p* < 0.01, indicated with the red dashed line), demonstrating robust performance around the circadian range.
 This plot was made with 48 hours of time series data at a 4-hour interval.
-The oscillation phase was shifted from 0 to 0.8 of 2 $\pi$.
+The oscillation was tested at various phase shifts, corresponding to fractions from 0.0 to 0.8 of a full 2$\pi$ cycle..

 ## Implementation